heyjuststart/Sprint-Challenge-Redux-Smurfs/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] In your own words, describe `actions`, `reducers` and the `store` and their role in Redux.
 What does each piece do?
 Why is the store known as a 'single source of truth' in a redux application?

+    The store is redux's convention for global app state, it's a plain javascript object that is used to hold most app state.

+    Actions are functions which return an object that describes an action to take on your store.
+Redux passes these actions through your reducers and changes the store accordingly.

+    A reducer is a function that takes the state (or a piece of the state), and an action.
+It will return the next state after the action has been taken.
+Typically a reducer contains a switch statement that checks the action.type, and changes state based on that type and whatever other properties the action may have.

 - [ ] What is the difference between Application state and Component state?
 When would be a good time to use one over the other?

+    Application state is larger in scope and relevant to the entire application and how it should behave.
+Component state is more local to a small portion of the application which does not need to be seen or manipulated from places other than itself or its children in some rare cases.
+Things like form input would have local state in a lot of cases.

 - [ ] Describe `redux-thunk`, what does it allow us to do?
 How does it change our `action-creators`?

+    Redux Thunk is a redux middleware that watches for actions which return functions to pass through redux.
+It will catch these and run any functions or promises they include, passing redux's dispatch function to them as the first parameter, and getState as the second.
+This lets us implement asynchronous logic into our actions which can subsequently dispatch their own actions asynchronously.

 ## Project Set Up